 When evaluating the operating effectiveness of relevant controls, the auditor shall evaluate whether misstatements that have been detected by substantive procedures indicate that controls are not operating effectively.
 If there is significant risk, the auditor shall perform substantive procedures that are specifically responsive to that risk.
 The auditor shall consider the reasons for the assessment given to the risk of material misstatement at the assertion level for each class of transactions, account balance, and disclosure and obtain more persuasive audit evidence.
-When the approach to a significant risk consists only of substantive procedures, those procedures shall include tests of details.
-The auditor shall perform audit procedures to evaluate whether the overall presentation of the financial statements, including the related disclosures, is in accordance with the applicable financial reporting framework.
+When the approach to a significant risk consists only of substantive procedures to evaluate whether the overall presentation of the financial statements, including the related disclosures, is in accordance with the applicable financial reporting framework.